 Ambitious Meeting Agendas: Plenary meetings often have agendas that are so crowded that they preclude dialogue and discussion.
 This is a concern largely voiced by development partners who wish to see more open and transparent discussion about policy matters.
 This constraint can be addressed, at least to a certain extent, by good preparation in which the Chair and DP Lead Facilitator collaborate on setting the agenda.

 Participation by TWG members often varies: Chairs and DP Lead Facilitators both agree that quality participation by TWG members is often lacking.
-On the RGC side, line agency representation often varies y, and those who do attend often lack sufficient standing to voice opinions and as a result are reluctant to speak.
+On the RGC side, line agency representation often varies, and those who do attend often lack sufficient standing to voice opinions and as a result are reluctant to speak.
 On the DP side, participation can also vary from one meeting to the next, which also inhibits participation.
 Participation by civil society organizations and their representatives is also highly variable across TWGs.

 Another aspect of this phenomenon is changes in personnel at the levels of Chair and DP Lead Facilitator.
-Although it is generally assumed that the position of TWG Chair is more stable over time, there has been, nevertheless, considerable change, especially since the recent national elections.
+Although it is generally assumed that the position of TWG Chair is more stable over time, there has been, nevertheless, considerable change, especially since the recent national election.
 Such change can be both positive and negative.
 However, it is inevitable and as a result it is important for all stakeholders to be aware that this dynamic plays an important role in influencing TWG performance.

 Such changes result in new people having to learn how to work together and learn new concepts and approaches to aid coordination and partnership, including new terminology.
 For example, in several instances both Chairs, or their representatives, and DP Lead Facilitators were unfamiliar with “PBAs” (Program based Approaches).
 In other instances, TWG leadership appeared to have only a vague understanding of “JMIs” (Joint Monitoring Indicators) and how they contribute to assessing aid effectiveness.